 Go with the V Moda Boom Pro.
 The cable pops out, and the Boom Pro plugs right in!
 V Moda Boom Pro.

 Finally, we’re getting to the meat of it.
 An Amp/DAC is important, don’t get me wrong.
 But the headphones are the main draw here.
 You’ll want the absolute best.
-That’s why I’m here. 🙂 First we’ll take a look at 2 different types of headphone.
+That’s why I’m here. 🙂 First, we’ll take a look at 2 different types of headphones.

 Closed or Open?

-Before we get into the crux of this whole issue, let’s talk about Closed vs. Open headphones.
+Before we get into the crux of this whole issue, let’s talk about Closed Back vs. Open Back headphones.
 For gaming, you’ll want open back without question.
-It provides a much more immersive experience by default, and you’ll be able to hear all the juicy and subtle details that you may otherwise miss out on with a closed back homie.
-Closed back vs. Open back headphones.
+It provides a much more immersive experience by default, and you’ll be able to hear all the juicy and subtle details that you may otherwise miss out on with a closed-back homie.

 Keep in mind, we haven’t gotten to the actual list yet, these are just some appetizers. 🙂